-- --id, Specify a id for this deployment: - Optional.
-If not provided, a unique ID is generated by Yorc. - If this id already exists, a deployment update will be performed on a Yorc Premium version, an error wil be returned on the Open Source version. - Should respect the following format: ^[-0-9a-zA-Z]+\$ and should be less than 36 characters long - -e, --stream-events: Stream events after deploying the CSAR. - -1, --stream-logs: Stream logs after deploying the CSAR.
+- --id: Specify a id for this deployment.
+This id should not already exist, should respect the following format: ^[-0-9a-zA-Z]+\$ and should be less than 36 characters long (Optional otherwise a unique ID is generated by Yorc) - -e, --stream-events: Stream events after deploying the CSAR. - -1, --stream-logs: Stream logs after deploying the CSAR.
 In this mode logs can't be filtered, to use this feature see the "log" command.